 The General Real Estate Cycle

-The real estate cycle is a four-phase wave pattern through which commercial real estate and housing markets move.
-It may take any number of years to move through each phase and an entire cycle.
 The four phases of the real estate cycle are: Recovery, Expansion, Hyper-Supply, and Recession.
 The real estate cycle affects everyone entering the market whether you are an investor, home buyer or seller, a landlord or tenant and understanding the real estate cycle can help you predict upcoming trends and make informed decisions as they relate to your involvement in real estate whether you are renting, buying, and/or selling commercial property, vacant land, or residential real estate.
-Here, I summarize each phase as they relate to residential real estate.

 The Four Phases of the Real Estate Cycle

 Recovery.
 The recovery phase is often listed as the first phase of the cycle but the real estate cycle is circular which means the recovery phase happens after the recession phase.
 This is when the market is at its lowest point as it moves from the recession phase into the recovery phase.
 In this phase, we see less available inventory, lower occupancy and rental rates, and slowed new construction.
 The market strengthens as it gradually moves into the recovery phase.
 If there is any rental growth, it occurs below the rate of inflation.
 It can be difficult for individual homeowners or renters to differentiate the recovery phase from the recession phase because the market looks very similar at those two stages.

 Expansion.
 In this phase, the real estate market has completely recovered from the recession phase and is thriving.
 In this phase, we see less available inventory, higher rental rates, higher property values, and increased new construction.